CHOOSING SURROGACY PROFESSIONALS IN NY AND NJ

 Those pursuing surrogacy in New York and New Jersey, like intended parents throughout the country, will need to work with surrogacy attorneys, surrogacy clinics and surrogacy agencies (more properly referred to as matching programs).
-While the first two are mandatory, you have a choice as to whether you wish to hire a surrogacy matching program.
-Beyond verifying the experience and expertise of any potential professional, you and the surrogate will also want to feel comfortable with the professionals you select.
+While the first two are mandatory, you have a choice as to whether to hire a surrogacy matching program.
+Beyond verifying the experience and expertise of any potential professional, you and the surrogate will also want to feel emotionally supported by the professionals you select.

-Below, you’ll find information which we hope you will find helpful as you set out to select your required professionals.
+Below, you’ll find information which we hope you will find useful as you set out to select your required professionals.

 Selecting your NY and NJ Surrogacy Attorneys

 Every intended parent and surrogate needs a personal surrogacy attorney, regardless of their circumstances and where they live.
-The purpose a surrogacy lawyer serves is to protect the rights and interests of their client throughout the surrogacy process.
-This is done by ensuring that, before a pregnancy is achieved, all parties understand the medical and legal process, their responsibilities through each step of the process, and the risks they will may confront along the way.
-Experience has shown that, when the parties are fully informed, everyone has more confidence that things will proceed smoothly.
+The purpose a surrogacy lawyer serves is to protect the rights and interests of their client throughout the legal process.
+Before a pregnancy is achieved, all parties should understand the medical and legal process, their responsibilities at each step in the process, and the risks they may confront along the way.
+Experience has shown that, when the parties are fully informed, things will proceed more smoothly.
 In addition, the attorney’s job is to ensure that the parties have complied with the legal requirements necessary for the intended parents to obtain legal recognition of their parental relationship with the child.

-Intended parents looking to find a surrogacy attorney and surrogates looking to locate a surrogate attorney in NY or NJ need look no further than the law firm of Rumbold & Seidelman.
-Our legal professionals have worked for many years in the field of reproductive law, representing both intended parents and surrogates in all areas of assisted reproduction, including surrogacy.
-Our attorneys are leaders in their field having assisted in drafting the legislation which, if passed, will modernize surrogacy laws in New York to allow for enforceable compensated surrogacy arrangements.
+Intended parents and surrogates seeking a surrogacy attorney in NY or NJ need look no further than the law firm of Rumbold & Seidelman.
+We have worked for many years in the field of reproductive law and are considered one of the leaders in their field.
+We played a leading role in drafting and advocating for passage of the Child-Parent Security Act which updated New York State’s antiquated parentage laws as they pertained to third-party reproduction.
 The attorneys at Rumbold & Seidelman are also members of the Academy of Adoption and Assisted Reproduction Attorneys — the preeminent national credentialed organization of attorneys working in the field of reproductive law.